ansys/magnet-segmentation-toolkit/doc/source/getting_started/index.rst

 Getting started
 ===============

-This section explains how to install the AEDT Antenna Toolkit.
+This section explains how to install the AEDT Magnet Segmentation Toolkit.

 .. grid:: 2